Advice for Berkeley Ph. D. students in math

 - Consider taking a reading course with a potential

-advisor, to get a sense if he or she is a good fit for you.
+advisor, to get a sense if that person is a good fit for you.

 This can also be a good way to prepare for the qualifying exam,